 Clay baths are highly recommended for children with autism and a regimen of two baths a week for three months has shown to reduce levels of lead and mercury.

-Perhaps it is not necessary for most of us to take two clay baths a week, but at least one a month would certainly help boost the detoxification process.
+Perhaps it is not necessary for most of us to take two clay baths a week, but at least once a month would certainly help boost the detoxification process.

 To learn more about how to take a detoxifying clay bath, see: How to Take a Detox Bath at Jill's Home Remedies.

-I hope it is now apparent that there are a number of simple ways to remove toxins from your home and body and that even if you can’t currently afford the mountain top cabin in the clean air, you can still live in a healthy environment.
+As you can see, there are a number of simple ways to remove toxins from your home and body.
+Even if you can't currently afford the mountaintop cabin in the clean air, you can still live in a healthy environment.

 There are a number of other ways to detox your home and body, what would you add to this list?

 Latest posts by Stacy Karen (see all)

 - Whole 30 Tips for the Super Busy and High Distractible - January 11, 2018